MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/compliance/compliance-certifications.md

 ---
 title: Certifications of the service
-description: This content contains information about certifications in relation to Business Central, such as region-specific certifications and accreditations.
+description: 'This content contains information about certifications in relation to Business Central, such as region-specific certifications and accreditations.'
 author: sorenfriisalexandersen
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: ''
+ms.search.keywords: null
 ms.date: 06/14/2021
 ms.author: soalex
-ms.openlocfilehash: 643d8cbfcc4a17db468263aee72a12cb1237201c
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
-ms.locfileid: "8146868"
 ---
-# <a name="certifications"></a>Certifications
+# Certifications

 This content contains information about certifications in relation to [!INCLUDE[prod_short](../includes/prod_short.md)].

-## <a name="countryregion-specific-certifications-and-accreditations"></a>Country/region-specific certifications and accreditations
+## Country/region-specific certifications and accreditations

 In some countries or regions, accounting software must be certified to comply with local tax regulation and financial requirements.
 Some countries exercise this as a yearly recurring requirement and others as a one-off requirement to comply with.
 Below is a list of the current countries/regions where Business Central has achieved certifications.